pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 ## Native DevOps HashiCorp Support

-Vault secrets can also be used in native PingIdentity DevOps Images regardless of the environment they are deployed in (i.e. kubernetes, docker, docker-compose).
+Vault secrets can also be used in native PingIdentity DevOps images regardless of the environment they are deployed in, for example, Kubernetes, Docker, and Docker-compose.
 In these cases, there is no injector agent required.

-!!! warning "This does require some type of AuthN to your vault (i.e. USERNAME/PASSWORD or TOKEN).
+!!! warning "This does require some type of AuthN to your vault, such as USERNAME/PASSWORD or TOKEN.
 HashiCorp Injector method is recommended."

-The image below depicts the components and steps for pulling secrets into a container at start-up.
+The following image depicts the components and steps for pulling secrets into a container at start-up.

 ![Using Vault](../images/usingVault-1.png)

-The following variables can be used to deploy images that will pull secrets from the Vault.
+You can use the following variables to deploy images that will pull secrets from the Vault.

 | Variable            | Example                        | Description                                                                                                                      |
 | ------------------- | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------- |